-Two major museums draw crowds year-round in Quebec City.
+Two major museums draw in crowds year round in Quebec City.
 First, the Mus?e de la Civilisation tackles the evolution of our society, and it does so even through the building itself, which is a mixture of old structures and modern design.
-Inside you'll find exhibits on Quebec's First Nations, the history of the province and a variety of touring exhibits covering the evolution of global civilisation.
+Inside you'll find exhibits on Quebec's Aboriginals, the history of the province and a variety of touring exhibits covering the evolution of global civilization.
 The Mus?e National des Beaux-Arts is the city's fine arts museum, with a collection of 38,000 works from the last four centuries.
 The museum takes particular care to highlight Quebec's artists and their work, including art that dates back to the French colonies that inhabited the area.
 Now the only question is which museum will you visit first?

 Jacques-Cartier National Park

 What outdoor activities do you find the most fun?
 Are you a skiing, biking or hiking type of person?
-Or maybe you're more of a fishing, kayaking, stand up paddle boarding type of person?
+Or maybe you're more of a fishing, kayaking, stand-up paddle boarding type of person?
 Perhaps you prefer a little wildlife viewing or geocaching?
 The good thing about Jacques-Cartier National Park is that you don't have to choose.
-Nicknamed 'Quebec City's Great Outdoors," the park's 415 square kilometres are home to all of those activities and more.
-Pack your tent, take off on 100 kilometres of hiking trails, traverse rivers, climb mountain plateaus, pass through valleys, and just enjoy everything Mother Nature brings to the table.
+Nicknamed 'Quebec City's Great Outdoors," the park's 258 sq. miles are home to all of those activities and more.
+Pack your tent, take off on 62 miles of hiking trails, traverse rivers, climb mountain plateaus, pass through valleys and just enjoy everything Mother Nature brings to the table.

 The Island of Orleans